p0nce/life-idioms/articles/What DPDR feels like.md

 Under DPDR, seeing old friends is like meeting strangers.
 Because - as we'll see later on - the concept of your friendship have disintegrated. _Like most other concepts._

-I guess this is because in situation of danger, it isn't that critical to feel in love or sad.
+I guess because in a situation of acute danger, it isn't exactly critical to feel in love or sad.

 ## "Brain fog"